 Our fees reflect the quality of our service.
 We are not the cheapest, and we are certainly not the most expensive service provider.
 We are committed to being transparent in our fee structures and we stand by our value for money and quality of care.

-What funded programs are available to help pay for services?
+What government funding is available to help pay for services?

-Mercy Health is an approved aged care provider.
+Mercy Health is an approved provider of home care services.
 We deliver a broad range of programs which are either subsidised or fully funded by the Commonwealth and state and territory governments.

 Funded programs include: